The Ultimate Guide to New Orleans Jazz & Heritage Festival

 Tickets

-Tickets go on sale in January, when the Jazz Fest lineup is announced.
-Purchase your festival tickets here.
+Tickets go on sale in January when the lineup is announced.
+Purchase your tickets here.

 Parking

 Because on-site spots are limited and parking in the surrounding neighborhoods is for residents only, the festival encourages event-goers to take advantage of public transportation, including the Jazz Fest Express.
-This official shuttle of the New Orleans Jazz Fest departs from three different areas; check out the festival’s FAQ to learn more about the shuttle schedule.
+The official shuttle of New Orleans Jazz Fest, it departs from four different areas throughout the city: the French Quarter, South Market District, downtown (near the Sheraton Hotel) and City Park.
+Check out the festival’s FAQs to learn more about the shuttle schedule.
 On-site parking is available for pre-purchase with VIP packages Big Chief, Grand Marshal and Krewe of Jazz Fest.

 Contact information